harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 ### Why 500mg?

 We answer this question ten times a day.

 500mg is recommended for your first cycle.

-*Contra* what you may have been led to believe, this number was not just haphazardly chanced upon.
-There's actually a great deal of critical thinking and rationale that went into arriving at this figure.

 500 mg is a low dose.
 Gains are log-linear up to 600 mg and well beyond.
 If you're going with 300mg, you're still shutting yourself down—and you're leaving a lot of free gains on the table for nothing.

 There's little to no difference in sides between 300 and 500.
 There's no difference in shutdown between 300 and 500.

 Some low responders need as much as 250mg just to reach normal levels of Testosterone as addressed by TRT.

 500mg is a low dose in that you can take *well over ten times that amount* without any Ill effects.
-Someone who is a low aromatizer—*not all that rare*—can take 1000mg, or ***one full gram* of Test with no AI and no sides.

 500mg is a low dose in that bodybuilders have long started from there and worked up.
 500 is low.
 750 is intermediate.
 1000+ is a little bit more advanced.
-10,000 milligrams, e.g. **10 full grams**, is IFBB Pro (Dallas McCarver) territory.

 At 300mg, you're putting yourself in the no-man's land just between TRT and a full-on blast where it's difficult to dial in your aromatase inhibitor (AI).
 Managing your estrogen with an AI is one of the most important things you can learn from your first cycle.
+This dosage is recently picked up popularity by YouTube and fitness influencers *who have stakes in TRT/HRT clinics that cannot legally prescribe more than 300mg*.

 The r/steroids wiki incorporates thousands of clinical studies and case reports to come to its numbers.
 Test is a very benign compound.
 Unlike some of the synthetics, your body immediately recognizes it and knows just what to do.

 Taking a higher dose than it's naturally accustomed to simply results in adaptation to temporarily produce relatively higher levels of aromatase to accommodate for the influx of hormone and attain equilibrium.

 The immediate byproduct of that adaptive response—17β-Oestradiol (E2) is highly anabolic, cardioprotective, neuroprotective, important for lipid balance and libido, and essential for normal physiological functioning.
 No acute toxicity or organ stressors manifest themselves, even at doses hundreds of times that of normal.

 Your body knows how to handle testosterone.
 It's been synthesizing it since before birth.
 It's essential for normal physiological functioning.
 The Wiki recommends 500mg on your first cycle for good reason.

-A lower dose just isn’t worth the risk *vis à vis* reward in terms of the shutdown to your HPTA or the gains you’ll make.

-Don't try to reinvent the wheel.

-– *Contributed by u/Decatest*